ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 - Adds a Easter egg speedrun timer for the main Easter eggs

-- Adds Mule Kick back in when playing offline
+- Adds Mule Kick back in to every map when playing offline

 ## General Changes
 - Added a EE speedrun timer that activates when the first steps of the main Easter eggs are activated and stops when the last steps of the main Easter eggs are completed